Tuesday, December 30, 2025

 (True Beauty was my muse) -

-Would you listen or burn it in fire,
+Would you listen to it or burn it in fire,

 Would you deem it worthy of time's test,